hcsalmon1/Zig-Console-Struct/README.md

 This is hard to remember, tedious and long to write each time.
 I wanted to make this simpler.

-This does everything for you.
+'Console' does everything for you.
 It gets stdin and stdout, gets the reader and writer and then references the interface.

 'console' has to be set to undefined at first because reader and writer are pointers and would be dangling pointers if created with an init function immediately.
 I wanted to avoid heap allocation where necessary.